-Strengths / Opportunities

-- Estimated Census 2011 population of 80 390 and estimated Quantec 2018 (Urban Econ) population of 91 473 with 23 918 households at a household size of 3.8. - Population growth between 2001 and 2018 estimated at 1.12 % per annum with an estimated population in 2028 at 102 258 or an additional 2 838 households. - Highly urbanised population indicates options for more cost effective service delivery and social services provision. - Levels of education and education profile is slightly better than the SBDM and the Eastern Cape with 15.3 % completing secondary education in comparison to 11.5 % in the Eastern Cape. - Monthly average household income in the Makana Municipality is the highest in the SBDM and significantly higher than the Provincial average. - The Municipality contributes ± 19 % of the District GDP at R 3 689 million or 1.7 % of the Provincial GDP. - General government, finance and business, trade and manufacturing are the biggest sector contributors to the GDP. - Tourism and ecotourism play a significant part in the economic structure of the Municipality and opportunities for further expansion and economic growth within Makhanda.
+Strengths / Opportunities Weaknesses / Threats Estimated Census 2011 population and estimated Quantec 2018 (Url population of 91 473 with households at a household size of Dan Econ)pressureontheprovisionof23918infrastructure, services and land for future Population growth between 2001 estimated at 1.12 % per annun estimated population in 2028 at 1 an additional 2 838 households. n with an provision will be further exacerbated by Highly urbanised population indicat for more cost effective service de social services provision.
+Levels of education and education slightly better than the SBDM and the Cape with 15.3 % completing education in comparison to 11.5 ne Eastern expected in Makhanda with possible decline in rural population.
+Eastern Cape.Monthly average household incom Makana Municipality is the high • Although lower than the Provincial average (12.7 %), the poverty headcount in Makana is 2.2 % and the intensity of poverty is 41.6 %.
+SBDM and significantly higher Provincial average.
+The Municipality contributes ± 19 District GDP at R 3 689 million of the Provincial GDP.
+Unemployment is estimated at 45.5 % which is slightly higher than the Provincial average (44.6 %) and significantly higher General government, finance and trade and manufacturing are th sector contributors to the GDP. e biggest contributors.
+Tourism and ecotourism play a part in the economic structure Municipality and opportunities f e of the construction and manufacturing. expansion and economic grow Makhanda.
+Industrial and manufacturing sectors contribute only 17 % to the GDP with opportunities for growth and expansion.